chasewhitney/gamenight/README.md

 ### Completed Features

-High level list of items completed.

 - [x] Create, edit, and delete events
 - [x] Search events by location, event type, skill level, and/or game
 - [x] Create and edit a user profile

 ### Next Steps

-Features that you would like to add at some point in the future.

 - [ ] Finish server-side validations (initially built to demo)
 - [ ] Event host can invite users to his or her event.